Skip to main content

 Are credit unions as safe as banks?

 Yes.
-Credit union deposits are insured up to $250,000 by the NCUA, providing the same level of protection as FDIC insurance for banks.
-Credit unions are also subject to federal regulation and examination.
+Credit union deposits are insured up to $250,000 by the NCUA, giving you the same protection as FDIC insurance at banks.
+Credit unions are federally regulated and examined.
 The insurance has never failed to protect depositors.

 Should I switch from a bank to a credit union?

-Consider a credit union if you want better savings rates, lower loan rates, and fewer fees.
-You don't have to fully switch — many people keep a bank account for convenience and technology while using a credit union for savings, CDs, and loans where the rate advantage matters most.
+Worth considering if you want better rates on savings and loans or fewer fees.
+You don't have to go all-in—plenty of people keep a bank account for everyday convenience while using a credit union for savings, CDs, and loans where the rate advantage really matters.